-Each fall, e-mail notification is made to all enrolled students and employees and provides the website address to access the Clery report.
-Paper copies may be obtained in person at the Department of Public Safety located at Morrissey House, 2503 North River Rd., Manchester, NH.
+Each fall, e-mail notification is made to all enrolled students and employees that provides the website address to access the Clery report.
+Paper copies may be obtained in person at the Department of Public Safety located in the Hospitality Center on the Main Campus at 2500 North River Road, Manchester, NH.
 You may also obtain a copy by calling the Department of Public Safety at (603) 645.9700 or by email at safety@snhu.edu.